 Which Breast Implant Placement Looks More Natural?

-If you decide to undergo breast augmentation, the type of implant is not the only choice you have to make.
+If you decide to undergo breast augmentation, the implant type is not the only choice you can make.
 One of the things you should also consider is the placement of your breast implant.

 Breast Implants: Over or Under the Muscle?

-Over the muscle (subglandular) breast implant placement is when the implant is placed between your chest muscle and your breast tissue located under your glands.
+For over the muscle (subglandular) breast implant placement, the implant is placed between your chest muscle and your breast tissue located under your glands.
 As compared to the sub-muscular option, this placement helps you reduce your surgery and recovery time.

-On the other hand, under the muscle (submuscular) breast implant placement is when implants are placed partially or wholly under the chest muscle (pectoralis major muscle).
+On the other hand, for under the muscle (submuscular) breast implant placement, implants are placed partially or wholly under the chest muscle (pectoralis major muscle).
 It may require a longer, more painful recovery than subglandular placement, but the benefit is that it looks more real.
-With submuscular placement, mammogram interference may be slightly decreased and capsular contracture may be slightly less common.
+Submuscular placement may slightly decrease mammogram interference, and capsular contracture may be slightly less common.

 - It gives additional soft tissue coverage.
-If the implants are sandwiched between the muscle and the tissues, it can be quite hard for implants to look like natural breasts – especially for women who have little or no breast tissue.
+If the implants are sandwiched between the muscle and the tissues, implants can be quite hard to look like natural breasts, especially for women who have little or no breast tissue.
 But if they are placed underneath the chest muscle, then the extra tissues covering the implants make folds and creases less visible.

 - It can help shape the upper portion of the breasts.
 Natural breasts have a bit of a slope to the upper portion – not overly round.
-If the implant is placed under the muscle, it exerts some pressure on the implant which helps in giving the upper breast a natural-looking slope.
+If the implant is placed under the muscle, it exerts some pressure on the implant, giving the upper breast a natural-looking slope.

 *This blog is created and maintained for informational purposes only.
 The images present may not accurately reflect actual cases per individual.
 Individual cases are unique, and the descriptions and solutions will vary per patient.